Chris5332/Tehnologii-Web/README.md

 - Automatically removing pets upon adoption approval
 - Viewing system notifications related to requests
 - Accessing an admin panel (for administrators only)
-- Exporting data in CSV and JSON formats
+- Exporting/importing data in CSV and JSON formats
 - Generating an RSS feed with recent or popular adoption offers
 - Responsive interface accessible from both desktop and mobile devices

 ### 2.3 Operating Environment

 - **Frontend compatibility:**
-  - Responsive design supports desktop and mobile devices
+  - Responsive design for both desktop and mobile devices
 - **Backend environment:**
   - Web server with PHP and SQLite 3
   - Tested using XAMPP (Apache + PHP + SQLite) in a local development setup